keitaay/bmme_890_yokoyama/README.md

 ## Homework 2

-This assignment involves the manipulation of the Titanic survivors' dataset at kaggle.com/c/titanic/ using Pandas, as well as a submission to Kaggle.
+This assignment involves the manipulation of the Titanic survivors' dataset at <a href="kaggle.com/c/titanic/">Kaggle</a> using Pandas, as well as a submission to Kaggle.